zteo-google/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 # Trace context HTTP headers format

-This section describes the binding of the distributed trace context to `traceparent` and `tracestate` http headers.
+This section describes how to propagate distributed trace context through the `traceparent` and `tracestate` http headers.

 ## Relationship between the headers

-The `traceparent` header represents the incoming request in a tracing system in a common format.
-The `tracestate` header includes the parent in a potentially vendor-specific format.
+- `traceparent` represents the incoming request in a tracing system in a common format.
+This includes the `trace-id` identifier and information about sampling decisions.
+- `tracestate` includes a dictionary specific to the tracing libraries or agents that interact with a trace.
+These are typically specific to vendors or open source projects.

 For example, a client traced in the congo system adds the following headers to an outbound http request.